Dewey-Wang/Axons-extraction/README.md

 ---

 ## Usage
-Follow the instructions provided in `instruction.ipynb` to set up, preprocess the data, and run the neural network pipeline.
-The guide includes:
+Follow the instructions provided in `instruction.ipynb` to preprocess the data and run the neural network pipeline.
-- Environment setup
-- Data preparation
-- Model training
-- Evaluation and result generation

 ---

-## Results
+## **Data Source**

-The pipeline achieves state-of-the-art performance in axonal identification with metrics as detailed in the thesis.
-All results are reproducible using the provided scripts.
+This repository does not include raw microscopy datasets due to privacy and licensing restrictions.
+If you'd like to replicate the pipeline, you will need to obtain suitable microscopy images of axons.
+Please refer to the scripts for data format and preprocessing requirements.

 ---